 What Is Silent Treatment?

 Silent treatment is when a person refuses to communicate with their partner.
 This form of passive-aggressive communication is also known as giving a cold shoulder.
-It is ineffective and is an emotionally abusive way to avoid, punish, or control the partner.
+It is ineffective, harmful and is an emotionally abusive way to avoid, punish, or control the partner.

 A person could become silent to seek attention, trouble their partner, manipulate to gain control over the partner, or any other reason.
 Meanwhile, the partner struggles through the vicious circle of depression, guilt, and other negative emotions.